PatrickF1/dotfiles/.github/README.md

 code --list-extensions > .dotfiles_meta/vsc_extensions.txt
 ```

+`configure_apps.fish` will install the extensions listed in the file.

 ## VSCode settings

 VSCode doesn't support automatic syncing of the `settings.json` file that is friendly for dotfiles.
 As a result, we have to manually keep it in sync.
 After updating VSCode settings